Here are the most commonly asked questions by homeowners about EIFS. We are pleased to offer our opinion and advice to each question.

 - Enlist the input/customer service support of the EIFS manufacturer whenever there is any doubt regarding the installation

-- Have professional inspections done on the EIFS while it is being installed and again upon its completion
+- Have professional inspections done on the EIFS while it is being installed and again after words

-From a functional standpoint, the is considered to be a stucco house if the base walls have a stucco finish, regardless of any EIFS applied over them as a decorative trim.
+Looking at it From a functional standpoint is considered to be a stucco house if the base walls have a stucco finish.
+Regardless of any EIFS applied over them as a decorative trim.
 In such cases, the EIFS is used simply to enhance the aesthetics of the home and has little effect on the performance of the wall.